 We’re your trusted partner for United States (and Canada) immigration services tailored for Africans.
 Book your appointment today!

-At Empirefly, We offer legal Guidance for Africans Facing the Challenges of Immigration to the United States and Canada.
+At Empirefly, We offer legal Guidance for Africans Facing the Challenges of Immigration to the United States, Canada, Australia and New Zealand.
 Get the support you need for a smooth transition.

 “At our firm, we believe that every client deserves unwavering dedication.
-Our mission is to provide top-tier immigration support and legal representation to Africans planning to migrate to U.S. or Canada.”
+Our mission is to provide top-tier immigration support and legal representation to Africans planning to migrate to U.S., Canada, AU or NZ.”

 Head, Client Intake & Education

-Comprehensive U.S. immigration services, from family and employment visas to naturalization, asylum, and deportation defense
+Comprehensive immigration services, from family and employment visas to naturalization, asylum, and deportation defense

 Expert legal guidance, personalized service, and a proven track record of success.
-We’re committed to supporting African immigrants through every step of the U.S. immigration process.
+We’re committed to supporting African immigrants through every step of the U.S. (Canada, AU & NZ) immigration process.

 Find out if you qualify for a U.S. visa with our quick and easy online assessment.
 Begin your journey today!